SachaKor/MLG-PW4/labGA/MLG_PW4_Mayor_Korukova.md

 *HEIG-VD - MLG - 30.05.2019*

 ## 6.1.
 Briefly explain the problem and your solution
-*Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?*
+> Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?

 ## 6.2 Provide the better route you found and the shortest path in kilometers.
 Is it the optimal shortest path ? explain.

 ## 6.3 Describe your fitness function

+Our fitness function is based on the __spherical distance__ between two cities.

 ## 6.4 Explain the way you encoded the solution, give a chromosome example.